 What do you want your future generations to know about you?

 I’m very fortunate that I have many keepsakes from previous generations.
 Photo albums (one from the 19th century!)
 Scrapbooks. (the old fashioned kind without plastic!)
 Diaries.
 Letters.
 Cabinet cards with no labels.
-While I treasure all of these family memorabilia, there is something that I wish.
+While I treasure all of these family memorabilia, there is something that I wish for.
 Stories and photos TOGETHER.
 In my grandmother’s memory-filled album, she has photos, report cards, newspaper clippings, etc. tucked inside.
 I wish that I can go back in time and have my grandma tell me the stories behind each of these souvenirs!
 Wouldn’t it be neat if the people of the photos inside the albums could tell me their names, how they are all related, and what they were doing?

 What family keepsakes do you have and want to be passed down?